End Marijuana Drug Test Discrimination

 The Core Issue

-Drug testing violates every person's core Privacy and Due Process Rights set forth by the Fourth Amendment of the Constitution.
-These programs have increasingly been used to justify discriminatory policies against people who use cannabis - especially minorities and people of color.
-In the 1980s, the Reagan administration began to heavily promote workplace drug testing with the same type of false propaganda that is being used to manipulate the public today.
-Drug testing proliferated from safety sensitive jobs to non-safety sensitive jobs in a short amount of time.
-After stealing the public's trust with engineered lies and false claims, politicians created financial incentives for companies to create and enforce the pre-employment drug test - where you are presumed guilty until proven innocent for no reason.
-Today, suspicionless drug testing of public high school students takes place and now doctors throughout the nation are using "medication contracts" to force their patients (many of them veterans) into taking a urine drug test in exchange for medication.
+For decades, Cannabis Drug Testing has been used to justify discriminatory policies against millions of citizens within the United States - especially minorities and people of color.
+In the 1980s, the Reagan administration began to heavily promote workplace drug testing with the same type of propaganda that is being used to manipulate the public today.
+Drug testing proliferated from safety sensitive jobs to non-safety sensitive jobs with rapid form.
+After misleading the public with engineered lies and false claims, politicians then created financial incentives for companies to create and enforce the pre-employment drug test - where you are presumed guilty until proven innocent for no reason.
+Today, suspicionless drug testing of public high school students takes place and doctors throughout the nation use "medication contracts" to force their patients (many of them veterans) into taking a urine drug test in exchange for medications.

 Cannabis Drug Testing Facts